ricsanfre/pi-cluster/documentation/ubuntu_cloud_image_vbox.md

-# Creationg Ubuntu VM in VBox from Ubuntu cloud image
+# Creation Ubuntu VM in VBox from Ubuntu cloud image

 Fast deployment of a headless Ubuntu server in VBox using a cloud-image ready to be configured in boot time using **cloud-init**.